SamirMoustafa/E-Learning_Platform/README.md

 # Requirements
-*1- registration system for students
+1- registration system for students<br/>
-*2- registration system for instructors
+2- registration system for instructors<br/>
-*3- Instructors add one or more course/s
+3- Instructors add one or more course/s<br/>
-*4- cource/s can have a specific or all students
+4- cource/s can have a specific or all students<br/>
-*5- Student could access one or more courses
+5- Student could access one or more courses<br/>
-*6- Course have one or more chapters
+6- Course have one or more chapters<br/>
-*7- Course have a description
+7- Course have a description<br/>
-*8- Course have a external links
+8- Course have a external links<br/>
-*9- Course have a files
+9- Course have a files<br/>
-*10 - there is an admin account
+10 - there is an admin account<br/>
-*11- Admin can make instructors
+11- Admin can make instructors<br/>
-*12- Admin can add,delete and edit students and instructors
+12- Admin can add,delete and edit students and instructors<br/>
 # Installation
 Assuming you use virtualenv (Anaconda), follow these steps to download and run the application in this directory: